“If a wine critic was not passionate about any of Pegasus Bay’s wine they should seriously consider a change in career”

 Chris is also passionate about opera and the arts.
 She has embraced the local opera scene for many years, including singing in the chorus for a number of operatic productions.
 There has been many a concert held at the winery’s natural amphitheatre and a reserve range of wines have been dedicated to Chris’s love of opera.

 Their eldest son, Matthew, is Winemaker and graduated with an oenology degree and a postgraduate diploma in viticulture from Roseworthy College, in Australia.
 He has worked numerous vintages in other parts of the world, with a particular focus on Burgundy, and in 2020 would have had his 28th vintage at Pegasus Bay.

 Another son, Edward (a trained chef) is Marketing Manager and spends much of his time trotting the globe to promote the wines to around 20 countries where Pegasus Bay is distributed.
-His wife Belinda managers the hospitality side of the business focusing on premium events.
+His wife Belinda managers the hospitality side of the business.

 Michael was the last son to join the business after his return from overseas, finding a natural fit as Local Sales Manager, while the youngest son Paul, who has an MBA, is the winery’s General Manager.

 Pegasus Bay is proud to be entirely family-owned..